What is Customer Retention Rate?

 Typically, Net Dollar Retention is used to measure customer retention across SaaS companies.
 See here for a full definition and details.

-Customer Retention Visualization Example
+Customer Retention Visualisation Example

 This chart is an example of customer retention shown over two years.
 Multi-year graphs make it much easier to understand trends, improvements, even seasonality.

 ScaleXP fully automates customer retention rate calculations.
-Through integrations with both your accounting and CRM systems, as well as a smart set of text recognition algorithms, the system provides a fully automated view of customer retention.
+Through integrations with both of your accounting and CRM systems, as well as a smart set of text recognition algorithms, the system provides a fully automated view of customer retention.
 Graphs, such as the one shown, are interactive, allowing you to easily see detailed data, even a breakdown by customer name.

 Customer retention is just one of several important SaaS metrics, automated by the ScaleXP platform.
 To read more about how the system can automate your SaaS metrics, click here.